supernovus/lum.js/PLANS.md

 Some of the libraries are going to get nuked and won't have replacements.
 A bunch of deprecated aliases are going to go away as well.

+The `Nano` global alias that has been exported will be nuked.

 ## Methods and properties to be removed

 Everything using `wrap.add()`, regardless of file will go.
 In addition the